kingsdigitallab/kdl-vqa/README.md

 Consult the ollama website to learn how to install it and download models.

-Note that bqva communicate with Ollama on port 11435.
+Note that bvqa communicate with Ollama on port 11435.
 Ollama, by default, listens on port 11434.
 Use `ssh -L 11435:H:11434` to connect the two
 (where H is the host Ollama is running from).